Sony WF-1000XM4 Truly Wireless Review

 Compare Side-by-Side SEE OUR REVIEW Sony WH-1000XM5 Wireless SearchingFinding StoreThe Sony WF-1000XM4 Truly Wireless and the Sony WH-1000XM5 Wireless are this manufacturer's top-of-the-line ANC headphones.
 If you're looking for the best noise isolation performance available or prefer an over-ear fit, the WH-1000XM5 have an ANC system that can block out more background noise.
 Their mic also offers a better overall performance.
 That said, the WF-1000XM4 are still worth checking out if you like an in-ear fit.
 They're better built, have a more stable in-ear fit, and are a lot more portable, making them a solid choice for sports.

 Compare Side-by-Side SEE OUR REVIEW Sony WH-1000XM4 Wireless SearchingFinding StoreThe Sony WH-1000XM4 Wireless are better for most uses than the Sony WF-1000XM4 Truly Wireless.
-The WH-1000XM4 are over-ear headphones that are more comfortable and have a more bass-heavy sound profile, which some users may prefer, and their ANC can significantly block out more noise around you.
+The WH-1000XM4 are over-ear headphones that are more comfortable and their ANC can significantly block out more noise around you.
 They also have a much longer continuous battery life.
 However, the WF-1000XM4 are smaller, are more portable, and have a stable fit.

 Compare Side-by-Side SEE OUR REVIEW Bose QuietComfort Earbuds II Truly Wireless SearchingFinding StoreThe Bose QuietComfort Earbuds II Truly Wireless are better in-ears than the Sony WF-1000XM4 Truly Wireless.
 The Bose are more comfortable, have a more neutral sound profile, although it's still bass-heavy, and their ANC blocks out significantly more ambient noise.
 However, the Sony headphones have better build quality, and their continuous battery life is longer too.